Class Documentation

 void Material::SetDensity(double rho);

-modifies the material density [g/cm3].
-The default density for solids and gases is the density at 1 atmosphere and 20° C. The SetDensity() method is primarily meant to set the density of materials in gaseous state.
-A change in density changes the density effect parameters in the Bethe-Bloch equation, and should be set before instantiating a stopping power or range object to take effect.
-See Example 4.
+modifies the material density rho [g/cm3].
+The default density for gases is the density at 1 atmosphere and 20° C. The SetDensity() method is only meant to set the density of materials in gaseous state.
+The second method modifies the density given the gas pressure P and the units of "Pa", "atm" or "Torr", respectively.
+It uses the ideal gas law to calculate the density at 20° C. A change in density changes the density effect parameters in the Bethe-Bloch equation, and should be set before instantiating a stopping power or range object to take effect.
+See Example 6.

 ← Return to Muon Range Library